Nudge Yourself into Retirement for the Best Years of Your Life!

 Nudging Your Way Toward Retirement

-If nudging can really drive you to eat more fruit, donate your organs, and to eat healthier – all without even thinking about it – think about what you can do for yourself if you set up your very own set of nudges…you know, for things that you actually want to do!
+If nudging can really drive you to eat more fruit, be tidier, and contribute to your 401k – all without even thinking about it – think about what you can do for yourself if you set up your very own set of nudges…you know, for things that you actually want to do!

-Here are 8 possible nudges — cues, motivations and easements — to help you retire:
+Here are some possible nudges — cues, motivations and easements — to help different types of people get to the goal of retirement:

 1. Know What You Want to Do After Work Ends